Jonathan Bustos

-Jonathan Ezequiel Bustos (born 29 June 1994) is an Argentine professional footballer who plays as a attacking midfielder or winger for Indonesian club Borneo.
+Jonathan Ezequiel Bustos (born 29 June 1994) is an Argentine professional footballer who plays as an attacking midfielder for Championship club Persela Lamongan.

 Career

 Bustos started his career with Huracán.
 He made his senior debut in Primera B Nacional on 10 December 2011 against Gimnasia y Esgrima, which was followed by his first goal in the succeeding April in a defeat to Deportivo Merlo.
 A further goal versus Atlanta followed, in a season which he ended with eleven appearances; as well as with his opening senior red card, which occurred in a fixture with Atlético Tucumán.
 Bustos remained for the subsequent 2012–13 and 2013–14 campaigns, adding nineteen more appearances.
 On 30 January 2015, Bustos moved to Primera B Metropolitana's Platense.
 His fourth season ended with promotion.